Capital of Konya Province

 Location and site

-Criterion (iii): Çatalhöyük provides a unique testimony to a moment of the Neolithic, in which the first agrarian settlements were established in central Anatolia and developed over centuries from villages to urban centres, largely based on egalitarian principles.
+Criterion (iii): Çatalhöyük provides a unique testimony to a moment of the Neolithic, in which the first agrarian settlements were established in central Anatolia and developed over centuries from villages to urban centers, largely based on egalitarian principles.
 The early principles of these settlements have been well preserved through the abandonment of the site for several millennia.
-These principles can be read in the urban plan, architectural structures, wall paintings and burial evidence.
-The stratigraphy of up to 18 settlement layers provides an exceptional testimony to the gradual development, re-shaping and expansion of the settlement.
+These principles can be read in the urban plan, architectural structures, wall paintings, and burial evidence.
+The stratigraphy of up to 18 settlement layers provides an exceptional testimony to the gradual development, re-shaping, and expansion of the settlement.